qianliew/BEFALL-THE-EARTH/README.md

 ```
 xcode-select --install
 ```
+ just so you can commit to gitHub repo after iOS update.

 # Chung Long Kiu
-- Graphics designer
+- Graphics designer with straight A+s
-just so you can commit to gitHub repo after iOS update.